Food Poisoning

-Food poisioning (wronly spelled as foodpoisioning) is related to unsafe food, dirty kitchen and dirty kitchen appliances.
+Food poisioning is related to unsafe food, dirty kitchen and dirty kitchen appliances.
 Your food is poisoned if you do not follow the cleanliness rules at your home.
-If you stick to some safety rules, food poisoning will never get its symptoms and signs.
+If you stick to some safety rules, you will never get its symptoms.

-The symptoms and signs of food poisoning vary with the source and extent of contamination.
-The symptoms range from upset stomach, diarrhea, nausea, fever, vomiting, abdominal cramps and dehydration, to more severe illness such as paralysis and meningitis.
+The symptoms of food poisoning vary with the source and extent of contamination.
+They range from upset stomach, diarrhea, loose motions, nausea, fever, vomiting, abdominal cramps and dehydration, to more severe illness such as paralysis and meningitis.
 These symptoms occur within hours after eating contaminated food.
-The diagnosis of food poisoning is done by testing the stool.
+Its diagnosis is done by testing the stool.

 • Bloody diarrhea or pus in the stool